Capanator/DATect-Forecasting-Domoic-Acid/xgboost_vs_naive_baseline_analysis.md

 ## Executive Summary

-This analysis compares the performance of XGBoost regression predictions against a naive baseline using the previous week's Domoic Acid (DA) concentration. **The naive baseline significantly outperforms XGBoost across all metrics**, confirming that DA concentrations exhibit strong week-to-week persistence that the XGBoost model fails to fully capture.
+This analysis compares the performance of XGBoost regression predictions against a naive baseline using the previous week's Domoic Acid (DA) concentration.
+After correcting a summary bug that excluded 0.0 values, we observe **mixed results**: XGBoost leads on explained variance (R²), while the naive baseline leads on MAE and spike detection.

 *Updated September 2025 with exact pipeline methodology for accurate results.*